-You can find perspective view and panorama view on the left side of the screen inside of station view.
-In Perspective view, you are still viewing from the instrument point clouds.
-You can also use pinch to zoom.
+You can find Perspective view and panorama view on the left side of the screen inside of station view.
+In Perspective view, you are still viewing from the instrument perspective but now you can see the point clouds and any background PDF's, plans or models loaded into the project.

 - 1. Inside of Station View, select the Perspective Icon. - 2.
 On the bottom of the screen, you can navigate between stations and groups. - 3.
-The zoom slider on the right side of the screen can assist in zooming in on the
+The zoom slider on the right side of the screen can assist in zooming in on the point clouds.
+You ca